Coronavirus latest: Pandemic exposes global inequality, says UN head | DW | 18.07.2020

 All updates in Universal Coordinated Time (UTC/GMT)

-"Hygiene measures and screening remain essential to effectively fight the virus," he said on Twitter.
+"Hygiene measures and screening remain essential to effectively fight the virus," he wrote on Twitter.

-Up until now, the French authorities have only mandated face masks to be worn on public transport and in public spaces where there social distancing is not possible.
+French authorities have currently only mandated wearing face masks on public transport and in public spaces where social distancing is impossible.

-The officials have decided to boost the anti-infection measures amid reports on new flare-ups, especially in western and southern France.
-Friday data indicated that the key R value, which shows how many people catch the virus from one infected person, rose from 0.92 to 2.62 between July 10 and July 14 in the region of Brittany.
+Officials have decided to boost the anti-infection measures amid reports on new flare-ups, especially in western and southern France.
+Data from Friday indicated that the key R-value, which shows how many people catch the virus from one infected person, rose from 0.92 to 2.62 between July 10 and July 14 in the region of Brittany.
 This means that 100 infected are expected to pass the infection to a total of 262 people.

 "It's a worrying number because it means the epidemic is taking off again," Eric Caumes, an infectious disease specialist at the Pitie-Salpetriere hospital in Paris told BFM TV on Friday.